What you need to do if your child is absent

-If your child is absent from the Academy then we ask that you contact the Attendance Team on the morning of the first day absence, this is so we can ensure your child’s safety.
-There are various ways you can contact the team:-
+If your child is absent from the Academy, then we ask that you contact the Attendance Team on the morning of the first day of absence.
+This is so we can ensure your child’s safety.
+There are various ways you can contact the team:

 - Text into the Academy on 01270 260369

 We do ask that you contact the Academy on each day of your child’s absence to ensure the safety of your child.

 If your child is absent on a number of occasions, the academy may ask for medical evidence.
 This can be a copy of a prescription, an appointment card, medical letter or a stamped/signed medical card available from the Academy Reception.
 This means the Academy can authorise your child’s absence from school.

 We understand that students need to attend medical appointments; where possible attend the Academy before and after the medical appointment (this will secure their marks).
 However on occasions, where this is not possible, we ask that you provide some medical evidence so that the absence can be authorised.

 What the Academy will do if your child is absent

 If the Academy has no reason for your child’s absence, we will arrange for a member of staff on the minibus to complete a home visit.
 Following no contact, a text will be sent requesting information as to why your child is absent.
 You are able to reply to this text.